-Gérard Renaud is a visionary, a pedagogue, a philosopher.
+Gérard Renaud was a visionary, a pedagogue, a philosopher.
 He was one of the major architects of the Diploma Programme (DP) and the Middle Years Programme (MYP) and a champion for promoting the International Baccalaureate® (IB) in French-speaking countries around the world.

 When the IB project commenced in 1962, he was teaching French literature and philosophy in the French section of the International School of Geneva, and very quickly became one of its most enthusiastic proponents.